COVID-19 Information for Anesthesia Providers

 Plastic & Steel: 3 days

-Another report from the University of Nebraska Medical Center in the pre-printer server medRxiv provides additional evidence for aerosol transmission of SARS-CoV-2 and further supports airborne precautions.
+A report from the University of Nebraska Medical Center on the pre-printer server medRxiv, a brief report from NIH Laboratory of Chemical Physics and CDC Morbidity and Mortality Weekly Report provides additional evidence for aerosol transmission of SARS-CoV-2 and further supports airborne precautions.

 There is evidence that asymptomatic individuals and individuals with mild symptoms have high viral loads in the upper respiratory tract early on unlike SARS-CoV (study in the pre-printer server medRxiv, research letter in the New England Journal of Medicine, and another study in the Science Magazine).